-MongoDB allows storing lists of items.
+MongoDB allows the storage of lists of items.
 To add a list of items to a Document, use the ListField field type.
 ListField takes another field object as its first argument, which specifies which type elements may be stored within the list: